insightros/Quizify/README.md

 2. **Log in** to access your personalized dashboard.
 3. **Take quizzes** on various topics and challenge your knowledge.
 4. **Review your answers** to learn and improve.

-## 🤝 Contributions

-Contributions are welcome!
-If you would like to contribute, feel free to submit a pull request or open an issue.
-Let's work together to make Quizify better for everyone!

-## 📄 License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute the project as you see fit.

 ---